pixout/artnet-analyzer/README.md

-# Art-Net frame Analyzer
+# Art-Net DMX traffic Analyzer
-Utility for measuring ArtNet protocol frames.
+Utility for measuring ArtNet protocol traffic frame by frame.

 What sort of data it outputs:
 * Time code in (ns)